The Art World Came to Us: The Macquarie Galleries 1938 - 1963

 official opening Saturday 14 September | 5 pm - 7 pm

-A 200-page publication will accompany the exhibition.
+A publication will accompany the exhibition.
 Publication Sponsors: Gordon Darling Foundation and Robyn Martin-Weber.
 Designed by Hayman Design.

 EXHIBITION